-- (II) Furnished fitness center.
-Equipped with a variety of fitness equipment (at least one item for every 40 Units).
-Choose from the following: stationary bicycle, elliptical trainer, treadmill, rowing machine, universal gym, multi-functional weight bench, stair-climber, dumbbell set, or other similar equipment.
+- (I) Accessible walking/jogging path, equivalent to the perimeter of the Development or a length that reasonably achieves the same result, separate from a sidewalk and in addition to required accessible routes to Units or other amenities (1 point); - (II) Furnished fitness center.
+Equipped with a variety of fitness equipment that includes at least one of the following for every 40 Units: stationary bicycle, elliptical trainer, treadmill, rowing machine, universal gym, multi-functional weight bench, stair-climber, dumbbell set, or other similar equipment.
 Equipment shall be commercial use grade or quality.
-Fitness center must be located indoors or be a designated room with climate control and allow for after-hours access.
-(1 point); - (III) Furnished fitness center.
-Equipped with a variety of fitness equipment (at least one item for every 20 Units).
-Choose from the following: stationary bicycle, elliptical trainer, treadmill, rowing machine, universal gym, multi-functional weight bench, stair-climber, dumbbell set, or other similar equipment.
+Fitness center must be located indoors or be a designated room with climate control.
+(2 points and allow for after-hours access.
+(1 point); - (HI) Furnished fitness center.
+Equipped with a variety of fitness equipment that includes at least one of the following for every 20 Units: stationary bicycle, elliptical trainer, treadmill, rowing machine, universal gym, multi-functional weight bench, stair-climber, dumbbell set, or other similar equipment.
 Equipment shall be commercial use grade or quality.
 Fitness center must be located indoors or be a designated room with climate control and allow for after-hours access.
-(2 points); - (IV) One Children's Playscape Equipped for five to 12 year olds, or one Tot Lot (2 points).
-Must be covered with a shade canopy or awning, intended to keep equipment cool, and provide shade and ultraviolet protection.
-This item can only be selected if clause (V) of this subparagraph is not selected; or - (V) Two Children's Playscapes Equipped for five to 12 year olds, two Tot Lots, or one of each (4 points).
-Must be covered with a shade canopy or awning, intended to keep equipment cool, and provide shade and ultraviolet protection.
-This item can only be selected if clause (IV) of this subparagraph is not selected; - (VI) Horseshoe pit; putting green; shuffleboard court; pool table; or ping pong table in a dedicated location accessible to all residents to play such games (1 point); - (VII) Swimming pool (3 points); - (VIII) Splash pad/water feature play area (1 point); - (IX) Sport Court or field (including, but not limited to, Tennis, Basketball, Volleyball, Soccer or Baseball Field) (2 points); - (iv) Design / Landscaping - (I) Full perimeter fencing that includes parking areas and all amenities (excludes guest or general public parking areas) (2 points); - (II) Enclosed community sun porch or covered community porch/patio (1 point); - (III) Dog Park area that is fully enclosed (the perimeter fencing may be used for part of the enclosure) and intended for tenant owned dogs to run off leash (requires that the Development allow dogs) (1 point); - (IV) Shaded rooftop or structural viewing deck of at least 500 square feet (2 points); - (V) Porte-cochere (1 point); - (VI) Lighted pathways along all accessible routes (1 point);
+(2 points); - IV) One Children's Playscape Equipped for 5 to 12 year olds, or one Tot Lot (2 points).
+Must be covered with a shade canopy or awning, intended to keep equipment cool, provide shade and ultraviolet protection.
+Can only select this item if clause (xxiV) of this subparagraph is not selected; or - (IVV) Two Children's Playscapes Equipped for 5 to 12 year olds, two Tot Lots, or one of each (4 points).
+Must be covered with a shade canopy or awning, intended to keep equipment cool, provide shade and ultraviolet protection.
+Can only select this item if clause (\\\IV) of this subparagraph is not selected; (V) Swimming pool (3 points); - (VI) Horseshoe pit; putting green; shuffleboard court; pool table; or ping pong table in a dedicated location accessible to all residents to play such games (1 point);

+(VII) Swimming pool (3 points);

+(VIII) Splash pad/water feature play area (1 point);

+(VIIIX) Sport Court (Tennis, Basketball or Volleyball) (2 points);

+(iv) Design / Landscaping

+- (I) Full perimeter fencing that includes parking areas and all amenities (excludes guest or general public parking areas);) (2 points); - (II) Enclosed community sun porch or covered community porch/patio (1 point); - (III) Dog Park area that is fully enclosed (the perimeter fencing may be used for part of the enclosure) and intended for tenant owned dogs to run off leash (requires that the Development allow dogs) (1 point);

+- (IV) Shaded rooftop or structural viewing deck of at least 500 square feet (2 points); - (V) Porte-cochere (1 point); or - (VI) Lighted pathways along all accessible routes (1 point); - (VII) a resident-run community garden with annual soil preparation and mulch provided by the Owner and access to water (which may be subject to local water usage restrictions) (1 point);